johngunerli/jaxon/README.md

 # jaxon - A Neural Network Library using JAX

 jaxon is a Python library for building and training neural networks, implemented using the JAX library for high-performance machine learning research.
-Leveraging the power of JAX, JAX-NN provides a flexible and efficient framework for defining, training, and running neural networks.
+Leveraging the power of JAX, jaxon provides a flexible and efficient framework for defining, training, and running neural networks.
 The library includes a range of predefined layers, activation functions, and utilities to facilitate the development of custom neural network architectures.

 ## Core Features